We conduct litigation pursuing & defending claims

 - breach of statutory duty.

-Solicitors here address our clients’ interests in litigation with determination, costs-discipline & direction.
+We are solicitors addressing UK & international clients’ interests with determination, costs-discipline & direction.

 Litigation: an overview